 Topwaters are among the most exciting baits you can fish for bass.
 Besides, topwaters are often very productive and can sometimes out-fish other techniques.
-In general, topwaters are most effective in warm to cool water, while slower, deeper baits such as jigs and worms are more effective in extremely cold and extremely hot water.
+In general, topwaters are usually most effective in warm to cool water.
+At the same time, slower, deeper baits such as jigs and worms are more effective in frigid and extremely hot water.
 If the water temperature is above 55 degrees, a topwater should be the first thing you throw in the morning.
-Topwaters are most effective in the early morning, late evening and during the calm before an approaching storm.
+Topwaters are most effective in the early morning, late evening, and during the calm before an approaching storm.

 When & Where to Fish Topwaters

-In general, topwaters tend to work best in the late spring (just after the spawn), summer and fall.
+In general, topwaters tend to work best in the late spring (just after the spawn), summer, and fall.
 In hot weather, topwaters will produce on schooling bass; in dense cover, fish a buzzbait right over the heads of bass.
-Topwaters are excellent baits for fishing big, open water as well as shallow shorelines.
-For example, if there is a drop-off from 15 to 25 feet, a topwater will often draw strikes from bass that are suspending there, especially in clear water.
-Long, tapering points are great places to try topwaters.
-Move to the end of the point and cast the area where the point falls off into deep water with a big topwater such as a stick bait.
-In extremely clear water with little structure, a silver, white, or gold minnow lure twitched quietly on the surface will often produce explosive strikes.
+Topwaters are excellent baits for fishing big, open water and shallow shorelines.
+For example, if there is a drop-off from 15 to 25 feet, a topwater will often draw strikes from suspended bass, especially in clear water.
+Long tapering points are great places to try topwaters.
+You can move to the end of the point and cast the area where the point falls off into deep water with a big topwater such as a stick bait.
+In extremely clear water with little structure, a silver, white, or gold minnow lure twitched quietly on the surface often produces explosive strikes.
 Fish topwaters quickly in rivers and around extremely heavy cover.
 A buzzbait is ideal for these situations.
 The idea is to fish the lure fast over the heads of bass, provoking a reaction strike.
 In a river, bass may not enter the current to strike.

-Topwater color should match in a general way that of the dominate forage in your lake.
-But the color should more closely match than of baitfish that bottom-dwelling creatures.
-Therefore, a silver topwater would tend to be a better choice than a brown one.
-However, at night , use a black topwater, since black is the color that stands out most dramatically against the night sky to a bass looking upward.
+Topwater color should match in a general way that of the dominant forage in your lake.
+But the color should more closely match that of baitfish bottom-dwelling creatures.
+Therefore, a silver topwater would be better than a brown one.
+However, use a black topwater at night since black is the color that stands out most dramatically against the night sky to a bass looking upward.
 Chrome is an excellent choice in many reservoirs because it matches the colors of many baitfish, including alewives and shad.
 Sometimes a bright secondary color such as red or orange adds to the productivity of the lure.
 Smallmouth often prefer outrageously colored topwaters, including chartreuse and orange.
-More about lure colors.

 - Fish most topwaters with a fine-wire cross-locking snap.
 Minnow baits are especially prone to sluggish action without them.

-- Lightweight wooden topwaters including minnows should be fished on light line for greater casting distance and improved action.
-Lures with violent action such as stick baits should be fished on 12 or 14 pound test line, which will provide the right action without tangling in the lure's hooks.
+- Lightweight wooden topwaters, including minnows, should be fished on light line for greater casting distance and improved action.
+Lures with violent action, such as stick baits, should be fished on 12 or 14-pound test line, providing the right action without tangling in the lure's hooks.

-- Sometimes no action is the best action.
-A simple minnow lure or stick bait allowed to sit still for long periods can produce a strike.
+- Sometimes, no action is the best action.
+For example, a simple minnow lure or stick bait allowed to sit still for long periods can produce a strike.

 - In clear water, use a quieter lure.
-A minnow or sick bait is often better in a deep, clear highland reservoir than a noisier prop lure.
+For example, a minnow or sick bait is often better in a deep, clear highland reservoir than a noisier prop lure.